2022 European Space Agency Astronaut Group

 The 2022 European Space Agency Astronaut Group is the latest class of the European Astronaut Corps.
-The selection recruited five "career" astronauts, 11 "reserve" and one "astronaut with a physical disability".
-It is the fourth European Space Agency (ESA) recruitment campaign and the first since 2008 and over 22 thousand applications were received.
+The selection recruited five career astronauts, as well as twelve reserve astronauts.

-The selected corps joined the continuing corps of ESA astronauts, those selected in 2009, to perform long-duration spaceflight missions aboard the International Space Station, and "...will form part of the crew for the next missions to the moon in the late 2020s and through the 2030s" – as part of the Artemis program.
+They are the fourth European Space Agency (ESA) astronaut class to be recruited.
+The group joined the continuing corps of ESA astronauts, those selected in 2009, to perform both long and short-duration spaceflight missions aboard the International Space Station, and as part of the Artemis program.

 Group members

-The announcement of the selected candidates took place in Paris on November 23 at the Grand Palais Éphémère, at the conclusion of the 2022 ESA Ministerial Council meeting.
+Five career astronauts were selected who, upon their graduation from basic training, were given the class name "The Hoppers".
+The campaign also recruited a reserve pool of astronauts who, although not employed as ESA staff would be given components of the same basic training as the career group and be available to be called upon as a project astronaut for mission assignment.
+Additionally, the campaign included the selection of a candidate with a physical disability through the "parastronaut feasibility project" later renamed the "Fly! feasibility study".

-Along with the five selected "career astronauts", the campaign recruited a "reserve pool" of astronauts who "...will not be permanent ESA staff, but could have the opportunity to be selected for specific projects, as project astronauts."
-The campaign also recruited people with a physical disability through the "parastronaut feasibility project" with the intention, but not guarantee, of spaceflight.
+The announcement of the selected candidates took place in Paris on 23 November 2022 at the Grand Palais Éphémère, at the conclusion of the triennial ESA Ministerial Council meeting.